bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/using-git-flow.md

 - https://gitversion.readthedocs.io/en/latest/git-branching-strategies/gitflow-examples/
 - http://nvie.com/posts/a-successful-git-branching-model/

-### Git flow initialization
+### Git flow set-up

 In order to use ```git flow``` in your local workspace folder, do the following first, once:

 - Have two branches, ```master``` and ```develop```, in prior.
 - Initialize your working space once for the first time by running ```git flow init``` and accepting the default settings.
-- It is also recommended to set the default branch to ```develop```.
+- It is recommended to set the default branch to ```develop```.
 Change the settings of the project to change the default branch to ```develop```.

+After an initial release, the 'master' branch is always the same as the latest tag, whilst the 'develop' branch, and possibly 'support/x.y' branches, are used as base for features and bug fixes.

 ### Maintenance support branches